 Details of the 2014 survey are shown below.
 The survey was undertaken between March and mid July 2014.The survey is now complete.

 Who took part?

 This survey was suited to experienced volunteers with good knowledge of their local area.
 We worked closely with Raptor Study Groups and individual Peregrine specialists.

 Organisation of the Peregrine Survey at the local level varied from region to region.
 Some regions were organised by a member of a Raptor Study Group whilst others were organised by the BTO Regional Representative, or a combination of the two.

 - The Bird Atlas results suggest a number of areas, mainly in the uplands, from which breeding Peregrines declined in recent years in terms of range or abundance.
 These include substantial parts of the central, north and west Scottish highlands, south-west Scotland and parts of Cumbria, Wales and areas across Ireland.

 - It is a key requirement of conservation agencies to have up-to-date Peregrine population estimates for each of the 4 countries of the UK (including the Isle of Man and the Channel Islands), and changes at this scale since the last survey.

 - The majority of sites are known and will be revisited as part of this survey.
 However, we are also including a sampling approach, in order to improve comparisions between areas (and, in the future, years) where there are differences in monitoring efforts.

-- We would also like to generate some within-country regional estimates, and numbers on sites designated (SPAs and SSSIs) for Peregrines (this will be dependent on securing additional funding).
+- We also wanted to generate some within-country regional estimates, and numbers on sites designated (SPAs and SSSIs) for Peregrines.

 Sampling in survey squares